Bruschetta

 - Preheat the oven to 450°F. Line a large rimmed baking sheet with parchment paper.

-- Place the sliced french bread on the prepared baking sheet and spray with olive oil cooking spray.
+- Place the sliced bread on the prepared baking sheet and spray with olive oil cooking spray.
 Bake for about 5 minutes, watching closely to ensure they don’t burn.
 Immediately rub the garlic on the bread slices when they come out of the oven.

 Notes